intel-unesp-mcp/infieri2019-session1/README.md

 ### 3.2 Hands-on Activities ###

-**3.2.1** In this activity we will compile a code that uses only one core of the Intel Xeon coprocessor.
+**3.2.1** In this activity we will compile a code that uses only one core of the Intel Xeon® coprocessor.
 Take a look at the `helloflops1.c` code in `/home/traineeN/source-files/session1` (use `less`, as the file has over 90 lines).
 Line 72 of the code is related to an important compute capability of the Xeon Phi™: the availability of fused multiply